 You can get Fixed Income Data via a range of delivery methods - the right one for you depends on your use case.
 For example, historical Fixed Income Data is usually available to download in bulk and delivered using an S3 bucket.
 On the other hand, if your use case is time-critical, you can buy real-time Fixed Income Data APIs, feeds and streams to download the most up-to-date intelligence.

 What are similar data types to Fixed Income Data?

 Fixed Income Data is similar to Stock Market Data, Alternative Data, ESG Data, Merger & Acquisition Data, and Proprietary Market Data.
-These data categories are commonly used for Asset Management and Fixed Income Data analytics.
+These data categories are commonly used for Portfolio Valuation and Fixed Income Data analytics.